JavaScript plus a dash of JQuery

 }

-So, we've learned most of the major things we need to know in order to program.
-We're nearly ready to create some cool stuff.
-There are just one more thing we need to know before we jump into section two.
-Loops.
+So, we’ve learned most of the major things we need to know in order to program.
+We’re nearly ready to create some cool stuff.
+There are just a couple more things we need to know before we jump start writing proper programs.

 Remember Mrs. Potts and the poor starving children?
 I wonder what happened with that.
 Do you think the children were OK?
 I hope so.
 We helped Mrs. Potts a lot by giving her a makeSandwich function, but she still needs to call it a lot of times.
 What if there was an easy way for her to call the makeSandwich function 10 times, 100 times, a million times without writing one more line of code.